cmkilger/CKImageAdditions/README.markdown

 #CKImageAdditions

-CKImageAdditions is a collection of additional functions and methods for working with Core Graphics and UIImages on iOS.
+CKImageAdditions is a collection of additional functions and methods for working with Core Graphics and UIImages on iOS 3.0+.

 ##Features